Skip to content

 Escalation paths allow your team to define a set of levels, so that if a team member is stuck when resolving a thread, they have a predefined path to escalate it to the next relevant person or team.

-This ensures standardised handoffs and gives every thread a clear path to resolution.
+This ensures standardized handoffs and gives every thread a clear path to resolution.

 image.png